RGBA color model

 RGBA stands for red green blue alpha.
 While it is sometimes described as a color space, it is actually a three-channel RGB color model supplemented with a fourth alpha channel.
 Alpha indicates how opaque each pixel is and allows an image to be combined over others using alpha compositing, with transparent areas and anti-aliasing of the edges of opaque regions.
+Each pixel is a 4D vector.

 The term does not define what RGB color space is being used.
 It also does not state whether or not the colors are premultiplied by the alpha value, and if they are it does not state what color space that premultiplication was done in.
 This means more information than just "RGBA" is needed to determine how to handle an image.

 In some contexts the abbreviation "RGBA" means a specific memory layout (called RGBA8888 below), with other terms such as "BGRA" used for alternatives.
 In other contexts "RGBA" means any layout.

 Representation

 In computer graphics, pixels encoding the RGBA color space information must be stored in computer memory (or in files on disk).
 In most cases four equal-sized pieces of adjacent memory are used, one for each channel, and a 0 in a channel indicates black color or transparent alpha, while all-1 bits indicates white or fully opaque alpha.
 By far the most common format is to store 8 bits (one byte) for each channel, which is 32 bits for each pixel.

 The order of these four bytes in memory can differ, which can lead to confusion when image data is exchanged.
-These encodings are often denoted by the four letters in some order (e.g. RGBA, ARGB, etc.).
+These encodings are often denoted by the four letters in some order (most commonly RGBA).
 The interpretation of these 4-letter mnemonics is not well established.
-There are two typical ways to understand a mnemonic such as "RGBA":
+There are two typical ways to understand the mnemonic "RGBA":